HariSekhon/Knowledge-Base/make.md

 ```
 to run whatever build commands you want.

 Even when I use Maven, Gradle, SBT, Pip, Cpanm, Go Build etc...
-I wrap them in a `Makefile` because it makes the commands shorter.
+I wrap them in a `Makefile` because it makes the
+commands shorter and captures any special command line arguments that you may want to pass to the build systems.

 ## Best Make Examples